- A decline in economic, business, or other activity: a downturn in the housing marketMore example sentences

 - Overproduction leads to declines in profits and sharp downturns in the business cycle, and a viable balancing of production, distribution, and demand is referred to as a regime of accumulation.

-- Turn (something) downward: his downturned mouthMore example sentences
+- Turn (something) downwards: his downturned mouthMore example sentences

 - Elevated part of adult tabularium broad with variable periaxial depression and downturned margin.